jonatanhal/jonatanhal.github.io/_posts/2014-10-14-Saving-logs-for-fun.markdown

 + We can parse the data and shove it in a database[^4]
 + We could run some statistical analysis on the logs to find out things like what IP-address is most commonly blocked & what port-numbers are most commonly blocked & so on.
 + Generate nice graphs using our favorite programming-language.
 + Run the data through [processing](http://processing.org) to do something cool.
-What are some of the similarities between [RGBA](https://en.wikipedia.org/wiki/RGBA_color_space) & IP-addresses?
+For example, What are some of the similarities between [RGBA](https://en.wikipedia.org/wiki/RGBA_color_space) & IP-addresses?

 I might do another part to this post, where i try to do just that, but for now I need to take a break from writing.